 Check out these tips on how to communicate effectively with your doctor.

 What your fatigue might mean

 Fatigue accompanied by a fever may indicate infection, while dizziness could be a sign of anemia.
+(Learn to spot the silent signs of anemia.)
 Laboured breathing may be suggestive of heart disease.
 If you feel sadness or nervousness, depression or an anxiety disorder might be causing your fatigue, and it could be improved by taking an antidepressant or starting cognitive behavioural therapy.